model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 - Allowing per-harness stubs complicates the architecture of Kani, as (according to the current design) it requires `kani-driver` to call `kani-compiler` multiple times.
 If stubs were uniformly applied, then we could get away with a single call to `kani-compiler`.
+- Users can always write stubs that do not correctly correspond to program behavior, and so a successful verification does not actually mean the program is bug-free.
+This is similar to other specification bugs.

 ### Comparison to function contracts

 - In many cases, stubs are more user-friendly than contracts.
 With contracts, it is necessary to explicitly provide information that is automatically captured in Rust (such as which memory is written).
-- The currently proposed function contract mechanism does not provide a way to put contracts on external functions. **[CHECK]**
+- The [currently proposed function contract mechanism](https://github.com/model-checking/kani/tree/features/function-contracts) does not provide a way to put contracts on external functions.

 ### Alternative #1: Annotate stubbed functions